Arinerron/heaptrace/README.md

 ### Other Features

 * Supports all 64-bit dynamically-linked (glibc) or statically-linked ELF64 binaries.
 Even if PIE is enabled or the binary is compiled without a PLT.
-* Automatically resolves `malloc`/`free`/`realloc` symbols in libc and the binary, and soon will support manually inputting addresses for when ELF binaries are stripped.
+* Automatically resolves `malloc`/`free`/`realloc` symbols in libc and the binary, and supports manually inputting addresses for when ELF binaries are stripped via the [`--symbol` argument](https://github.com/Arinerron/heaptrace/wiki/Dealing-with-a-Stripped-Binary).
+* Allows custom libc binaries using `--environment 'LD_PRELOAD=./libc.so.6'` argument (for example) for dynamically-linked binaries.
+Also allows users to set other environmental variables.
 * Disables ASLR so that heap pointers are the same across multiple deterministic executions.

 # Installation